bbauska/Coursera-Bootstrap/README.md

                 </div>
 ```

-Note the use of the *media* class and the related Bootstrap classes to
+Note the use of the <i>media</i> class and the related Bootstrap classes to
 style the content.

 -   Next, we will go to the third row and replace the contents of the